Norfolk and Western 475: Excursion service at the Strasburg Rail Road

+No. 475 hauling an excursion in 2004.

+In early 1990, the Strasburg Rail Road (SRC) of Strasburg, Pennsylvania, searched to acquire a replacement for Pennsylvania Railroad (PRR) locomotives Nos.
+1223 and 7002 in their steam tourist operations, and in doing so, they were informed of No. 475's availability.
+(Note: A number of steam locomotives were considered by SRC at this time, including Florida East Coast No. 148 and Lake Superior and Ishpeming No. 34.)
+Some of SRC's lead personnel travelled to Boone and inspected No. 475, as well as Crab Orchard and Egyptian (CO&E) No. 17, and while they found the former to be more feasibly restorable than the latter, the railroad was interested in obtaining both locomotives, but after some offers for both were rejected by BSVY, SRC decided to solely focus on No. 475.
+In January 1991, the BSVY accepted SRC's $100,000 offer to purchase the locomotive.
-In January 1991, after searching for a steam locomotive to restore and operate alongside their existing fleet, the Strasburg Rail Road (SRC) of Strasburg, Pennsylvania, purchased No. 475 from the B&SV for $100,000.
-(Note: Before SRC subsequently settled on purchasing No. 475, they had originally considered in acquiring Florida East Coast No. 148, Lake Superior and Ishpeming No. 34, and Crab Orchard and Egyptian No. 17.)
-After arriving at SRC property on July 20, the locomotive underwent a thorough two-year restoration; many parts of the locomotive were reworked, with the tender tank being rebuilt, the smokebox being replaced with a newly-fabricated duplicate, and the running gear being reconditioned.

-No. 475 returned to operating condition on November 4, 1993 hauling a test extra, and it began operating in excursion service, pulling tourist trains in the Pennsylvania Dutch countryside between Strasburg and Paradise on the SRC.
+After arriving at SRC property on July 20, No. 475 underwent a thorough two-year restoration; many parts of the locomotive were reworked, with the tender tank being rebuilt, the smokebox being replaced with a newly-fabricated duplicate, and the running gear being reconditioned.
+No. 475 returned to operating condition on November 4, 1993, hauling a test extra, and it began operating in excursion service on November 6, pulling tourist trains in the Pennsylvania Dutch countryside between Strasburg and Paradise on the SRC.
 Since then, No. 475 was the only operating 4-8-0 in North America and the oldest operating steam locomotive on the SRC.
 However, the locomotive was the least favorite of the SRC crew due to its cramped cab.

 In October 2004, No. 475 was backdated to its 1920s-30s appearance with an oil-headlight bracket, Pyle-National headlight and number wedge for Jim Gunning and John Craft's Rolling Mud Fence photo charter with CN No. 89 also running that day.
 In 2006, No. 475 celebrated its 100th birthday.
 In 2010 and 2017, No. 475 was cosmetically altered to resemble its extinct sister locomotive No. 382 for Lerro Productions' Virginia Creeper photo charters as a tribute to O. Winston Link's photography work.

 In late 2018, it was taken out of service for its 15-year mandated Federal Railroad Administration (FRA) inspection and rebuild.
 It returns to active service in September 2019, backdated to its 1940s-50s appearance with the headlight being mounted to the center of the smokebox door.
 That same month, No. 475 was reunited with No. 611, which visited the SRC between 2021 and 2023.
-This would mark the first time since 1991 that two ex-N&W steam locomotives operated together.
+This would mark the first time since 1991 that two ex-N&W steam locomotives operated together (Nos.
+611 and 1218).
 No. 475 was also backdated to resemble No. 382 again for the double header photo runbys with No. 611.
 On January 11, 2025, No. 475 masqueraded as No. 429 for the Dynamo Productions nighttime photo charter.